microsoft/playwright-testing-service/README.md

 You can follow any one of the authentication methods below:

+> We strongly recommend using Microsoft Entra ID for authentication to the service.

 #### Set up authtication using Microsoft Entra ID

 Microsoft Entra ID is the default and recommended authentication for the service.
 From your local dev machine, you can use [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli) to sign-in